 Access to Higher Education courses are designed for students who wish to study for a degree or diploma but who do not have the required qualifications.
 The aim is to provide students (normally 19+) with the knowledge, skills and attitudes needed for success at university.

-For any one of the Access pathways you must already have achieved grade C or above in GCSE Mathematics and English Language (Functional Skills qualifications are not considered to be equivalent).
+For any one of the Access pathways you must already have achieved Grade C / Grade 4 or above in GCSE Mathematics and English Language (Functional Skills qualifications are not considered to be equivalent).

-Grade C in an appropriate GCSE Science subject will often also be required depending on chosen combination of course units and your degree course ambitions.
+Grade C / Grade 4 in an appropriate GCSE Science subject will often also be required depending on chosen combination of course units and your degree course ambitions.

 Our Access courses focus on areas of social science, social work and health care, with students going on to study for degrees in subjects such as: Nursing, Midwifery, Psychology, Sociology, Criminology, Social Work, Sports Science and various health care specialisms.